Ajou-Khronies/OpenVG_1.1_Spec/chapter10.md

 > * if data is not properly aligned

 ## 10.6 Child Images<a name="Child_Images"></a>

-A _child image_ is an image that shares physical storage with a portion of an existingimage, known as its _parent_.
-An image may have any number of children, but each imagehas only one parent (that may be itself).
-An ancestor of an image is defined as the imageitself, its parent, its parentâ€™s parent, etc. By definition, a pair of images are said to be related if and only if they have a common ancestor.
+A _child image_ is an image that shares physical storage with a portion of an existing image, known as its _parent_.
+An image may have any number of children, but each image has only one parent (that may be itself).
+An _ancestor_ of an image is defined as the image itself, its parent, its parent's parent, etc. By definition, a pair of images are said to be _related_ if and only if they have a common ancestor.
 Specifically, two images that are children of a common parent are considered to be related even if their respective pixel areas within the parent do not overlap.
 Changes to an image are immediately reflected in all other images to which it is related.

-A child image remains valid even following a call to `vgDestroyImage` on one of its ancestors (other than itself).
+A child image remains valid even following a call to **vgDestroyImage** on one of its ancestors (other than itself).
 When the last image of a set of related images is destroyed,the entire storage will be reclaimed.
 Implementations may use a reference count todetermine when image storage may be reclaimed.

 A child image may not be used as a rendering target.
 A parent image may not be used asa rendering target until all the child images derived from it have been destroyed.

 #### _vgChildImage_<a name="vgChildImage"></a>
 The **vgChildImage** function returns a new `VGImage` handle that refers to a portion of the `parent` image.
-The region is given by the intersection of the bounds of the parent image with the rectangle beginning at pixel $(x, y)$ with dimensions `width` and `height`, which must define a positive region contained entirely within `parent`.
+The region is given by the intersection of the bounds of the parent image with the rectangle beginning at pixel (`x, y`) with dimensions `width` and `height`, which must define a positive region contained entirely within `parent`.
 ```C
 VGImage vgChildImage(VGImage parent,
 		     VGint x, VGint y, VGint width, VGint height)